AnthonyWang14/AnthonyWang14.github.io/_pages/about.md

 ======
 Aug 2022: I was selected as AAAI-2023 PC member.

-Aug 2022: I give a talk "A Non-asymptotic Analysis for Re-solving Heuristic in online matching" in International Conference on Continuous Optimization (ICCOPT), Bethlehem, PA, Aug 2022.
+Aug 2022: I gave a talk "A Non-asymptotic Analysis for Re-solving Heuristic in online matching" in International Conference on Continuous Optimization (ICCOPT), Bethlehem, PA, Aug 2022.

-Mar 2022: I give a talk "Real-Time Driver-Request Assignment in Ridesourcing" in Shanghai Jiaotong University.
+Mar 2022: I gave a talk "Real-Time Driver-Request Assignment in Ridesourcing" in Shanghai Jiaotong University.